 Action 12.2.3: LCVA will seek additional resources from the County to develop a permanent funding source for community outreach, in cluding announcement board signs, community website expansion and maintenance, community newsletters, and other informational programs.

 Governance

-Goal 13: Ensure implementation of the community plan by maintaining regular planning committee meetings and updating the plan every five years.
+Goal 13: Ensure implementation of the plan by Planning Area residents and other relevant stakeholders.

 Strategy 13.1: The La Cienega and La Cieneguilla Planning Committee (LCLCPC) should establish regular meetings to monitor and implement the plan.